 - Patients on phosphodiesterase type 5 inhibitors (PDE-5) (such as sildenafil, tadalafil, vardenafil) and nonspecific PDE inhibitors (such as dipyridamole or theophylline) or nitrates

 - Patients on strong cytochrome P450 (CYP) and P-glycoprotein 1(P-gp)/BCRP inhibitors such as systemic azole antimycotics (eg: ketoconazole, itraconazole), or HIV protease inhibitors (such as ritonavir)

 - Patients on St. John's Wort

-- If patients are taking antihypertensive drugs, hydroxyurea, or L-glutamine prior to enrollment, they are excluded until the dose level is stable for at least three months
+- If patients are taking antihypertensive drugs, hydroxyurea, L-glutamine, crizanlizumab, or voxelotor prior to enrollment, they are excluded until the dose level is stable for at least three months

 - Systolic blood pressure <95 mm Hg at Screening Visit 1 or 2 or Week 0 before randomization